Open-EO/openeo-backend-validator/openeoct/README.md

 # OpenEO compliance test using Go

 This standalone tool written in Go uses the Go package [kin-openapi](https://github.com/getkin/kin-openapi) to read the openapi definition and validates the response of the back end to self defined requests.
+In the flask folder there is a simple web application GUI for this tool also available on a public instance [here](https://www.geo.tuwien.ac.at/openeoct).

 ## Building